Using two or more antivirus applications on the same computer

-You want to know whether you should run more than one antivirus program at the same time.
+You want to know if it's OK to run two or more antivirus applications on your computer at the same time.

 Risks of using more than one antivirus program